2011 Southern Gothic Black Comedy

 - From Bad to Worse: First, there's a insurance-related murder plot with a hitman who soon gets a crush on the contractor's sister.
 Then the protagonists discover they won't get the insurance money and it all goes to hell.

 - The Ghost: Rex and Adele are absent from almost the entire film.
+We get to see Adele's corpse latter while Rex is arrested - and presumably Killed Off Screen - by Joe.

 - Hair of Gold, Heart of Gold: Dottie, as explained in A Lighter Shade of Black.